-Lower Your Tax Bill: 9 Doordash Tax Deductions to Claim Now
+Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 9 Tax Deductions DoorDash Drivers Can Claim

+DoorDash drivers represent independent contractors, which means Dashers file business tax returns.
 As an independent contractor, you can deduct business-related expenses on your DoorDash tax return.
-Business expenses include operating costs such as the following:
+Business expenses include operating costs related to:

-• Transportation expenses
+• Transportation

 • Tools, supplies, and services